Appdynamics/WindowsProcessMonitorExtension/README.md

        * tierID - Follow the instructions in this doc to get a component ID -

+    You may use the tier name in this field instead of the  tierID as the ID will change if the tier is deleted.

     https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension

       * AppName: The Application name in AppDynamics  Controller.
 All custom events will be sent to this application